bmershon/image-sources/README.md

 ## Generating Image Sources

-*A spherical mesh and first-order reflections from the source (off center, inside the sphere).*
+*A spherical mesh and second-order reflections from the source (off center, inside the sphere).*

 ![Order-1 reflections from a sphere](images/sphere-images-order-1.png)